gradientsai/stablefrog/README.md

 # stablefrog
-LLM based data preparation from foundational model to custom model - 1 mode at a time
+LLM based data transformation task to enable any format or type of data to what Foundational models would need.
+ - Let's pick SentenceSimilarity